-To help us gauge kid ease-of-use, we enlisted 2-year-old Annie.
+To help us gauge kid ease of use, we enlisted a 2-year-old toddler.
 We filled each snack catcher with various foods and noted which ones were easy for her to use and carry and which ones kept the messes down to a minimum.
 After further in-house testing to evaluate parent ease-of-use, we feel confident that we can suggest the best product for your home.

 Analysis and Test Results

 Teaching toddlers how to feed themselves can get messy.
 After cleaning spill after spill, you are probably ready for something to make the process easier.
 Enter the snack cup!
 These spill-resistant containers are perfect for toddlers who crave more independence.

 We believe it is essential for a snack catcher to be user-friendly for toddlers.
 After all, if they can't get snacks out, it defeats the purpose.
 Factoring in ease of use is the container's size, how easy it is to carry, and how stiff is the spill guard.
 Containers such as the Munchkin Snack+ and the Ubbi Tweat with two handles offer more control for small hands.
 There are no handles on the Boon Snug, so kids have to set the cup down on a flat surface or hold it against their body with one hand while digging for snacks with the other.